SF-WDI-LABS/tunely-angular/docs/sprint1.md

 Error: connect ECONNREFUSED 127.0.0.1:27017
 ```

-It generally means that `mongod` is not running.
+It usually means that `mongod` is not running.
 </details>